-Several lawmakers are focusing on an expansion of NJ medical cannabis while the patience of some waiting for legalization is wearing thin for those who expected Murphy to legalize cannabis within 100 days.
+Several lawmakers are focusing on an expansion of NJ medical cannabis and medical weed.
+But the patience of some waiting for legalization is decreasing for those who expected Murphy to legalize cannabis within 100 days.

-New Jersey State Senators Joe Vitale (D-Middlesex) and Nick Scutari (D-Union) introduced a bill last week that would further expand NJ medical cannabis.
-The action is in response to Governor Murphy’s announcement of the expansion of NJ medical cannabis to allow more qualifying conditions and slightly cheaper registration fees and requirements for patients and physicians.
+New Jersey State Senators Joe Vitale (D-Middlesex) and Nick Scutari (D-Union) introduced a bill last week.
+It would further expand NJ medical cannabis.
+The action is in response to Governor Murphy’s announcement of the expansion of NJ medical cannabis.
+He wants to allow more qualifying conditions and slightly cheaper registration fees and requirements for patients and physicians.

 Vitale’s bill would make several changes and additions, including the following:

-- Raise the monthly allowed amount of medical marijuana from 2 ounces to 2.5 ounces in 2019 and three ounces in 2020;
+- Raise the monthly allowed amount of medical marijuana to 2.5 ounces in 2019 and three ounces in 2020;

 - Remove the limit on how much medical pot terminally ill patients and hospice patients can receive;